-To ensure certification meets the needs of the industry, GCF works closely with organisations across the mobile eco-system.
+To ensure GCF certification meets the needs of the industry, we work closely with partner organisations across the mobile and IoT eco-system.

 GCF is a 3GPP Market Representation Partner offering market advice and contributing consensus views of market requirements to 3GPP.